 - District 19 Community Services Board has a few locations in the area, including in Emporia.
 The address is 1101 Greensville County Circle.
 Telephone number is (434) 348-8900.

 - There are numerous other shelters and short term units available in the state and nationwide.
 More details and background on transitional housing programs.

 For the unemployed and job seekers, they can try the Virginia Employment Commission.
 The main offices are below.

 The department can often provide referrals and information on other government benefits as well.
 Low income households can learn about public and government benefits such as SNAP food stamps, low income housing, and other state resources.
-The primary social offices are below.
+There is also information such as Medicaid applications, home care for senior citizens or the disabled, SSI disability loan applications, and more.
+The primary social services offices are below.

 District Area Agency on Aging assists low income housing in applying for electric bill help and may have free fans or cooling equipment.
 When available, free air conditioners will be provided to the low income and elderly only when the household does not have a working air conditioner.
 Free fans may be passed out as well.
 Call (804)732-7021.

 Alliance for Social Ministry operates in a limited area, such as Dinwiddie.
 The faith based group can offer free food from an outreach program, a Thanksgiving Meal Package, and there may be emergency funds or government grants for expenses such as utilities.
-Click here.
+Click here Colonial Heights Ministry.

 Most of these centers offer the uninsured and low income medical care on a sliding fee scale.
 So this means that patients will be charged only what they can afford to pay.